DEPARTMENT OF CORRECTIONS AND REHABILITATION

 2003-2004 Women offenders are relocated to the Southwest Dakota Correctional Center, a facility under a contract with the state of North Dakota.

-2003 Select buildings transferred from State Hospital to the Department of
+2003 Select buildings transferred from State Hospital to the Department of Corrections and Rehabilitation.

 2009 State Legislature passes bill to remodel and expand the State Penitentiary.
 The bill vetoed by the Governor.